demisto/content/Packs/Palo_Alto_Networks_WildFire/Playbooks/playbook-Detonate_URL_-_WildFire-v2.1_README.md

+Deprecated.
+Use wildfire-upload-url command instead.
 Detonate a URL using the WFire integration.
 This playbook returns relevant reports for a submitted URL and URL reputation to the context data.

 ## Dependencies